bagder/uncurled/money/should-pay.md

 # Should companies pay?

-Open Source software is by usually cheaper than other software, at least in acquisition.
+Open Source software is usually cheaper than other software, at least in acquisition.
 Going with an Open Source solution typically means that a company only needs to spend engineering time and the rest is free.
 Usually they already have engineers onboard, adding work on their tables is "free".